jonlpersson/ed-latimore/site/_posts/2022-01-17-what-i-learned-dealing-with-the-death-of-my-parents.md

 > "Holding on to anger is like swallowing poison and expecting the other person to die."&nbsp;

-This is what it's like to be angry at someone is dead.&nbsp;
+This is what it's like to be angry at someone who is dead.&nbsp;

 There is nothing you can do about your feelings so they eat you up inside.
-With that said, it's a natural reaction and there is nothing wrong with you for having it.
+With that said, it's a natural reaction and there is nothing wrong with you having it.
 Even if you had a great relationship when they were alive.

 But it's best to remember that there is nothing you can do, they had other positive things to focus on, and the longer it takes you to accept this, the more you'll suffer.

-### It's ok to accept help
+## It's ok to accept help

 I've always had a problem feeling like I'm a burden to people, so much so that I actually did not tell my close friends that my mother had passed.
 During my mom's final days, I felt awkward that my fiance was along my side because I felt like it was a burden.